sebasjm/antlr/README.txt

 3.0ea8 - ???

+* You can reference EOF now in the parser and lexer.
+It's just token type or char value -1.

 * Bug fix: $ID refs in the *lexer* were all messed up.
 Cleaned up the set of properties available...